 But there are two big hurdles they face:

 Your team is drowning in data.
 To the point where there are likely people whose whole job is dedicated to just grinding out the grunt work of managing it all.

-On fishbowl or other anonymized industry message boards, a common question comes up in the analytics, ad ops and media sections that essentially boils down to “when do I get to do my job?”
-Answers usually boil down to “better get used to it.”
+On Fishbowl and other anonymized industry message boards, a common question comes up in the analytics, ad ops and media sections that are some form of “When do I get to do my job?”
+Answers usually boil down to “Better get used to it.”

-Most of the people hired to analyze and optimize campaigns can’t do so because they’re lost in spreadsheets spending their days trying to wrangle data together.
+Most of the people hired to analyze and optimize campaigns can’t do so because they’re lost in spreadsheets spending their days trying to wrangle data.

 The tools to “solve” for this deluge of data often create more problems than they solve.

-Again, check out fishbowl for some honest insight into this phenomenon.
-Analytics and media team members will refer to themselves as slaves to the Business or Marketing Intelligence tool they use.
+Again, check out Fishbowl for some honest insight into this phenomenon.
+Analytics and media team members will refer to themselves as slaves to the Business Intelligence (BI) or Marketing Intelligence (MI) tool they use.